From CPD to advocacy: How Member Priorities Shifted in 2025

 1. CPD remains the anchor of membership value, but satisfaction is fragile

 Continuing Professional Development is the single most important reason members belong.
 More than one in three members nominate CPD as their primary benefit, reinforcing patterns seen in previous years.
+For professional associations, particularly, CPD is central to professional identity, capability and compliance.

 Among industry association members, more than seven in ten say CPD meets their needs.
 Among professional association members, fewer than half say the same.
 Alarmingly, this falls to just three in ten for younger members aged under 45.